roguebro/powershell/README.md

 - `powershell`
 - `terminal`

-It can also be installed on macOS and many Linux-distro's: https://github.com/PowerShell/PowerShell Once installed it can usually be started with `pwsh`.
+A different variant (Powershell **Core**) can be installed on macOS and many Linux-distro's: https://github.com/PowerShell/PowerShell.
+You can even install it side-by-side on Windows and arguably it provides a cleaner and nicer sandbox than default 5.1.
+If you're on Windows, why not try both?
+Once installed it can usually be started with `pwsh`.

 > On Windows, don't confuse a PowerShell-prompt with good old Windows-`cmd` which is an evolution of old-school DOS.